njoy/TNSFD/LEAPR/theory/cohElastic/equations.rst

 .. math::
   f_i = \frac{2\pi\hbar^2}{4mNV}\sum_{\tau_i}\Big|F(\tau)\Big|^2.

-Since the bound coherent scattering cross section an the Debye-Waller factor differ according to the species of atom, the differential scattering cross section is written as
+Since the bound coherent scattering cross section and the Debye-Waller factor differ according to the species of atom, the differential scattering cross section is written as

 .. math::
   \begin{align}